Lieutenant Colonel John Kennedy Gaunt

 5 Nov 1882 [Bromsgrove Worcs] – 12 Dec 1936 [Meerut India]

 Lieutenant Colonel John Kennedy Gaunt was a member of Birmingham University Company Volunteers, as an NCO and private soldier for six years.
-The Volunteer company formed part of 1st Volunteer Battalion The Royal Warwickshire Regiment.
-He served in the Great War of 1914–1918, and was mentioned in dispatches in the London Gazette of 1 January 1916.2 Hr received the 1914 Star, the British War Medal 1914–1918 and the Allied Victory Medal.
+The Volunteer Company formed part of 1st Volunteer Battalion The Royal Warwickshire Regiment.
+He served in the Great War and was mentioned in dispatches in the London Gazette of 1 January 1916.2 He received the 1914 Star, the British War Medal 1914–1918 and the Allied Victory Medal.

 London 27 July 1909 Passed his fitness medical examination, but was unsuccessful in his first attempt to obtain a commission in the Royal Army Medical Corps.
-However, he reapplied for a commission on 30 May 1910.
+He reapplied for a commission on 30 May 1910.

-London July 1910 Was successful for a commission in the Royal Army Medical Corps at the examination held in London in July, for which 29 candidates entered.
+London 26 July 1910 Passed his his fitness medical examination.
+Was successful for a commission in the Royal Army Medical Corps at the examination held in London in July, for which 29 candidates entered.
 Dr J K Gaunt came third with a total of 588 marks.
 The first candidate Dr John Darling Bowie MB ChB (Ed) of Edinburgh University obtained 597 marks; the last candidate, Dr Thomas John Hallinan MD ChB (Lond) MRCS (Eng) LRCP (Lond) of Charing Cross obtained 533 marks.

 29 July 1910 Appointed Lieutenant RAMC on probation and was posted to Fermoy.
 He was confirmed in rank in February 1911.

 July 1911 Moved from Cork to Limerick.

 Oct 1912 Moved from Fermoy to Malta.